OBD-II trouble code

 Symptoms

-- Check engine light on or flashing
+- Check engine light on, or flashing during an active misfire

 Diagnostic steps